The Arundel Wing

 The apartment is a perfect base from which to explore the delights of West Cornwall, because everything is within such easy reach.

 Gulval is just a few hundred yards down the hill, from the Manor, and has a post office and limited general store.
 The Church, dating from the 14th century, is surrounded by a unique exotically planted graveyard, where you can find the Pirate's Grave and a magical well.
-During the Summer months church goers offer home made Cornish cream teas in the church to raise funds to maintain the property.
+During the Summer months church goers offer home made Cornish cream teas in the church to raise funds to maintain the Church and its exotic grounds.
 The local pub, the Coldstreamer Inn, opposite the church, serves an interesting menu based on local Cornish produce, and is currently widely known as one of the best restaurants in West Cornwall.

 Sitting on the shores of Mount's Bay an dominated by the majestic island castle of St Michael's Mount, is Penzance, a town surrounded by outstanding natural beauty.
 Crystal clear waters and award winning beaches, ancient moorlands and sub-tropical plants, secluded coves and cliff-top walks make this most westerly borough of Cornwall a true delight to visit.